AndreWohnsland/TimeTracker/README.md

 This will download the latest release, put it into your binary folder, and create an application entry.

+#### macOS

+This is currently still experimental, but you can try either the manual installation or the standalone version.

 ### B: Manual Installation

 This application needs at least Python 3.11 installed at the system as well as the required packages.